minhpham2015/wp-child-theme-template/README.md

 - Try deleting `node_modules` and running `npm install` again
 - Check that all SCSS imports in `main.scss` are correct
 - Verify file paths in `package.json` scripts match your structure

+### Namespace errors

+- Ensure `__NAMESPACE__` placeholder is replaced in ALL PHP files
+- Use PascalCase for namespace (e.g., `MyTheme`, not `my-theme`)
+- Check that namespace is consistent across all files
+- Verify function calls use correct namespace syntax: `__NAMESPACE__\function_name()` or import with `use`

+### ACF Theme Options not appearing

+- Verify ACF plugin is installed and activated
+- Check that ACF Pro or free version is active (both supported)
+- Clear WordPress cache
+- Check `inc/acf.php` file exists and is loaded in `inc/init-load.php`
+- Verify no PHP errors in WordPress debug log

 ## 📄 License